Scott Neave, Jeremy Speck and kids at Splashdown Beach waterpark on the Bob the Builder ride.

 Here’s the good news: You can invest a bit of money now into your own outdoor living space.
 A space that actually adds value to your property and will eventually pay for itself in all of the trips you save to the water park.
 Need a hint?
 Your own backyard swimming pool!

-It’s a rule of childhood: The only thing better than jumping into the pool on a hot day is flying into it at breakneck speed.
-Kids love slides, and they’re super easy to add to a backyard swimming pool.
+It’s a rule of childhood: The only thing better than jumping into the outdoor pool on a hot summer day is flying into it at breakneck speed.
+Kids love slides, and they’re super easy to add to a backyard family pool.

 An added bonus: water features look beautiful and even add a dimension of relaxing sound to your outdoor living space.
 So you can enjoy them even when you and the family aren’t hanging out in the pool!